nodejs/node/doc/api/async_hooks.md

 Users are be able to define their own `type` when using the public embedder API.

 *Note:* It is possible to have type name collisions.
-Embedders are recommended to use unique prefixes per module to prevent collisions when listening to the hooks.
+Embedders are encouraged to use a unique prefixes, such as the npm package name, to prevent collisions when listening to the hooks.

 `triggerId` is the `id` of the resource that caused (or "triggered") the new resource to initialize and that caused `init()` to call.